Calgary: Economy

 In 2006, the top three private sector employers in Calgary were Shaw Communications (7,500 employees), Nova Chemicals (4,945) and Telus (4,517).
 Companies rounding out the top ten were Mark's Work Wearhouse, the Calgary Co-op, Nexen, Canadian Pacific Railway, CNRL, Shell Canada and Dow Chemical Canada.
 The top public sector employers in 2006 were the Calgary Zone of the Alberta Health Services (22,000), the City of Calgary (12,296) and the Calgary Board of Education (8,000).
 Public sector employers rounding out the top five were the University of Calgary and the Calgary Roman Catholic Separate School Division.

 In Canada, Calgary has the second-highest concentration of head offices in Canada (behind Toronto), the most head offices per capita, and the highest head office revenue per capita.
-Some large employers with Calgary head offices include Canada Safeway Limited, Westfair Foods Ltd., Suncor Energy, Agrium, Flint Energy Services Ltd., Shaw Communications, and Canadian Pacific Railway.
+Some large employers with Calgary head offices include Canada Safeway Limited, Westfair Foods Ltd., Suncor Energy, Agrium, Flint Energy Services Ltd., Shaw Communications, and Canadian Pacific Kansas City.
 CPR moved its head office from Montreal in 1996 and Imperial Oil moved from Toronto in 2005.
 Encana's new 58-floor corporate headquarters, the Bow, became the tallest building in Canada outside of Toronto.
 In 2001, the city became the corporate headquarters of the TSX Venture Exchange.

 WestJet is headquartered close to the Calgary International Airport, and Enerjet has its headquarters on the airport grounds.
 Prior to their dissolution, Canadian Airlines and Air Canada's subsidiary Zip were also headquartered near the city's airport.
 Although its main office is now based in Yellowknife, Canadian North, purchased from Canadian Airlines in September 1998, still maintains operations and charter offices in Calgary.

 One of Canada's largest accounting firms, MNP LLP, is also headquartered in Calgary.

-According to a report by Alexi Olcheski of Avison Young published in August 2015, vacancy rates rose to 11.5 per cent in the second quarter of 2015 from 8.3 per cent in 2014.
-Oil and gas company office spaces in downtown Calgary are subleasing 40 per cent of their overall vacancies.
+According to a report by Alexi Olcheski of Avison Young published in August 2015, vacancy rates rose to 11.5 percent in the second quarter of 2015 from 8.3 percent in 2014.
+Oil and gas company office spaces in downtown Calgary are subleasing 40 percent of their overall vacancies.
 H&R Real Estate Investment Trust, which owns the 58-storey, 158,000-square-metre Bow Tower, claims the building was fully leased.
 Tenants such as Suncor "have been letting staff and contractors go in response to the downturn".

 Arts and culture

-Calgary was designated as one of the cultural capitals of Canada in 2012.
+Calgary was designated as one of Canada's cultural capitals in 2012.
 While many Calgarians continue to live in the city's suburbs, more central neighbourhoods such as Kensington, Inglewood, Forest Lawn, Bridgeland, Marda Loop, the Mission District, and especially the Beltline, have become more popular and density in those areas has increased.